US STOCKS-Wall Street closes higher after Powell testimony eases investors' concerns

 Also on investor watchlists for this week is the unofficial start of the fourth-quarter earnings season on Friday, with big banks expected to show an uptick in quarterly core revenue thanks to new lending and firming Treasury yields.

-International Business Machines IBM.N fell after UBS downgraded the stock to "sell" and slashed its price target.

-Vaccine maker Moderna MRNA.O was down declined after rising more than 9% on Monday.
-Pfizer's PFE.N vaccine partner BioNTech BNTX.O was also losing ground on Tuesday.
+Vaccine maker Moderna MRNA.O finished down 5.3% after rising more than 9% on Monday.
+Pfizer's PFE.N vaccine partner BioNTech BNTX.Oalso fell 6.2%.
 The World Health Organization said more research is needed to find out if existing COVID-19 vaccines provide adequate protection against the Omicron variant.

+Pfizer closed up 0.8%.
+It said it was reducing its U.S. sales staff jobs as it expects doctors and other healthcare providers to want fewer face-to-face sales meetings after the COVID-19 pandemic ends.

 ((sinead.carew@thomsonreuters.com))